chinamike65/hugo-tuolesi/content/book5/book5en.md

 4. Four Bases ……………………..
 50

-5. The merits of the Way of the Bodhisattva...
+5. Merits of the Way of the Bodhisattva...
 54

 6. Right View of the Middle Way …….
 58